spectrocloud/librarium/docs/docs-content/getting-started/additional-capabilities.md

 can install in your data center or public cloud provider.

-Palette VerteX incorporates validated Federal Information Processing Standards (FIPS) 140-2 cryptographic modules into the Kubernetes clusters it deploys, ensuring robust data protection for your organization’s infrastructure and applications.
+Palette VerteX incorporates validated Federal Information Processing Standards (FIPS) 140-2 cryptographic modules into its management plane and the Kubernetes clusters it deploys, ensuring robust data protection for your organization’s infrastructure and applications.
 To learn more, check out the [Palette VerteX](../vertex/vertex.md) documentation.

 ## Virtual Machine Orchestrator